AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/other/2019-11-23-2019-a-gift-from-switzerland-the-evpatoria-report.md

 A song beloved by fans of The Evpatoria Report, and often cited as some of the band's best work.

 The notes carry the weight of the world—heavy and full of grief—as they play against the backdrop of recordings from the Columbia disaster.
-It's a beautiful, melancholy composition, a complete 180 from what you'd expect a post-rock band to produce.
+It's a beautiful, melancholy composition, a complete 180 from the post-rock I'm used to.

 At 2:35, the song reaches in, grabs you by the soul, and shreds you to pieces as the crescendo mounts, just to check if you still have a heartbeat.

 > Columbia, Houston, UHF comm check.

-The latter half of the song drowns out all noise and paints a remarkably accurate picture of the shuttle burning up brilliantly upon re-entry, trying to convey with music the anguish that the Columbia crew's families must have felt.
+The latter half of the song drowns out all noise and paints a remarkably accurate picture of the Columbia shuttle burning up brilliantly upon re-entry, trying to convey with music the anguish that the crew's families must have felt.

 ## Voskhod Project - Bonus (Golevka)